 That I honestly don’t know.
 All I can say for sure is that nobody has seen the thing in a long, long time.
 The only confirmed sighting we have for it is the television show in the 1950s.

 Queen Mary would be Queen Elizabeth II’s grandmother.
 Her son George was Queen Elizabeth’s father.
-So if the tiara did belong to Queen Mary it would have no doubt passed to her son and his wife when he became king as with tradition of all royal jewels.
+So if the tiara did belong to Queen Mary it would have no doubt passed to her son and his wife when he became king as with the tradition of all royal jewels.
 George’s wife – Elizabeth was known as the Queen Mother when George died and Elizabeth II became Queen.

 The Queen Mother would have passed all of her jewels to her daughter, Queen Elizabeth upon her death and in part when Queen Elizabeth took the crown.